christensenacademy/christensen-academy/modules/beginning-java/textpages/int.md

 For most of the programs you write, you'll use `int`, and sometimes you'll use `long`.
 Most Java programmers that I know don't use `short` and `byte` very often if at all.

 The important thing is to make sure you always choose a type that's big enough.
-If, for example, you were to use an `int` to store the value of the current U.S. national debt, it wouldn't be large enough, and you would get very strange, unpredictable results due to *integer overflow*. **Question:** What data type should we use for currency?
+If, for example, you were to use an `int` to store the value of the current U.S. national debt, it wouldn't be large enough, and you would get very strange, unpredictable results due to [integer overflow](http://en.wikipedia.org/wiki/Integer_overflow). **Question:** What data type should we use for currency?
 This is actually a tricky question...

 Believe it or not, but some numbers are even too big to even fit in a `long`.
 [Project Euler](http://projecteuler.net/) often presents problems that stretch the limits of modern computers.
 Sometimes this involves working with really, really large numbers.